rcrops/open-speech-recording/README.md

-**Open Speech Recording** is a small web application to collect short snippets of speech, and upload them to cloud storage.
+**Open Speech Recording** is a small web application to collect short snippets of speech, and upload them to cloud storage BUT we have modified this version to allow local storage.
 It's designed to help gather open speech data sets to train machine learning systems.

 It's based around a small Flask app that will run on Google App Engine.
 This